Y.M.C.A. (song): Lyrical content

-Despite not reaching No. 1 in the United States, it became a No. 1 hit throughout the world and has since remained popular at parties, sporting events, weddings.

 Music video

 The accompanying music video for "Y.M.C.A.", filmed in New York City in July 1978, features the band singing the song and dancing all over the city.
 The location shown the most is the original site of YMCA, McBurney, 213 West 23rd Street.
 Other filming locations included 395 West Street – site of the Ramrod gay club – the West Side Piers and Hudson River Park.
 It ends with the camera zooming in on the Empire State Building.

 Origin of dance and hand movement

 The YMCA dance demonstrated in a photomontage.
 In this rendition, the M (second from left) is done in a popular variant.

 Members of the grounds crew of Yankee Stadium pause to do the YMCA dance.

 YMCA is also the name of a group dance with cheerleader Y-M-C-A choreography invented to fit the song.
 One of the phases involves moving arms to form the letters Y-M-C-A as they are sung in the chorus: